Alex313031/gn-xp/docs/reference.md

 ```
   filename:
-      File name of python script to execute.
-Non-absolute names will be treated
+      File name of script to execute.
+Non-absolute names will be treated as
-      as relative to the current build file.
+      relative to the current build file.

   arguments:
       A list of strings to be passed to the script as arguments.
 May be